CrazyStoneonRoad/TGRS-HRRSD-Dataset/README.md

 - The dataset contains **13 categories** of RSI objects.

-Image numbers in each subset are 5401 for ‘train’, 5417 for ‘val’, and 10943 for ‘test’.
+Moreover, this dataset is divided as several subsets, image numbers in each subset are **5401 for ‘train’, 5417 for ‘val’, and 10943 for ‘test’**.
 And ‘train-val’ subset is a merge of ‘train’ and ‘val’.

 # Folders